Brickmaster256/DAGV1200Fall2024/README.md

 # DAGV1200Fall2024
-repository used for DAGV1200 class
+repository used for DAGV1200 class assignments